 A low credit score might indicate to a landlord that the person has a history of paying bills late or even not paying creditors back at all.
 They’re going to be more inclined to rent to someone they trust.

 That said, your ability to get an apartment doesn’t hang in the balance of a credit check.
-There are lots of reasons why a credit score might be low even if the renter has good, steady income and an ability to pay rent consistently in a timely fashion.
+There are lots of reasons why a credit score might be low even if the renter has a good, steady income and an ability to pay rent consistently in a timely fashion.

-You are also able to provide your landlords some details that might help them get a full picture and understand your credit history better.
+You are also able to provide your landlords with some details that might help them get a full picture and understand your credit history better.

 Maybe you were foolish with your student loan payments in your early twenties or had to max out a credit card because of a family emergency. supplementing a weak credit score with honest explanations might help landlords get a more full picture of you as a renter.